GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/custom-control-roles/index.md

 title: Custom controls have ARIA roles
 description: |
-  Learn how to improve your web page's accessibility by making sure custom controls have ARIA roles that screen readers can interpret.
+  Learn how to improve your web page's accessibility by making sure custom controls have ARIA roles that assistive technologies can interpret.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse:
   - custom-control-roles
 ---

-Check all custom controls have appropriate `role` and any required ARIA attributes that confer their interactive state.
+Check that all custom controls have an appropriate `role` and any required ARIA attributes that confer their properties and state.
 For example, a custom checkbox needs a `role="checkbox"` and `aria-checked="true|false"` to properly convey its state.
 See the [Introduction to ARIA](https://developers.google.com/web/fundamentals/accessibility/semantics-aria/)